 - And brothers, I don’t want you to be ignorant that I frequently purposed to come to you (and was hindered until now), so I might have some fruit among you also, even as among the rest of the gentiles.

 - I’m indebted to both Greeks and barbarians; to both wise and foolish.

 - Thus for me, I’m also ready to preach the gospel to you, the men in Rome.

-- For I’m not ashamed of the gospel, for it’s the power of God for salvation to all the men who believe, to both the Jew first and also to the Greek.
+- For I’m not ashamed of the gospel, for it’s the power of God for salvation to every man who believes, both to the Jew first and also to the Greek.

-- For God’s righteousness is revealed in it from faith to faith, just as it was – and is – written: “And the righteous shall live by faith.”(1)quotation/allusion to Habakkuk 2:4
+- For God’s righteousness is revealed in it from faith to faith, just as it is *written: “And the righteous shall live by faith.”1quotation/allusion to Habakkuk 2:4

 - For God’s wrath is revealed from heaven upon all ungodliness and unrighteousness of men, the men who suppress the truth by unrighteousness.

 - because what’s known of God is obvious among them, for God revealed it to them.

 - For since the creation of the world, His invisible attributes – both His eternal power and divine nature – are clearly seen, being understood by the created things for them to be without excuse,